Adi2p30/Air-Quality-Index/README.md

 31st August 2022 (31/08/22)
 I made a table with all the averages of the years and the 5 year average of the composition of pollutents in the air.
 I also cleaned the data by removing imcomplete data rows

+26th September 2022 (26/09/22)
+*Major Updates*
+I worked on analysing data that pertained to which cities have the most extreme amounts of air quality change.
+I will be working/analysing those cities which have the most extreme amounts of air quality change.